Welcome to the World of Insect-Friendly Plants πΏπ

 Learn more about π» Understanding the Role of Insects in Your Garden π or discover other Garden Gentle quizzes.

-Excited to give your backyard a makeover as a buzzing, fluttering paradise?
-Excellent!
-The secret to a thriving beneficial insect garden lies in its diversity.
-Aim to include a diverse range of bird attracting and pest controlling plants to cater to the distinctive needs of various species.
+So, you're ready to transform your backyard into a buzzing, fluttering paradise?
+Wonderful!
+The key to a successful beneficial insect garden lies in diversity.
+Try to incorporate a variety of bird attracting plants and natural pest control plants to cater to different species and their unique needs.

 Ever thought about creating a 'bug buffet'?
 By planting a mix of annual flowers that attract bees and butterflies, such as cosmos and zinnias, along with hummingbird favorites like bee balm, you'll provide a smorgasbord of nectar and pollen.